Kyle

 One year later Burnett joined Richard Childress Racing as crew chief in the NASCAR Xfinity Series working with a variety of drivers, including Austin Dillon, Paul Menard, Matt Tifft and Ben Kennedy.
 He and Tift were teamed together in 2018 and made the series Playoffs, finishing the season sixth overall in the final driver standings.

 Burnett remained in the Xfinity Series in 2019 and was paired with Reddick.
-The pair won the series championship, collecting six wins in the process.
+The duo won the series championship, collecting six wins in the process.
 The team was also incredibly consistent, racking up 24 top-five finishes in 33 races (average finish was 6.3 despite failing to finish three races).

-In 2020, Burnett made the leap with Reddick to the NASCAR Cup Series.
-Over the past three seasons, Burnett steadily built the team into a unit that consistently ran up front, scoring nine top-10s in their first Cup season together then racking up 16 top-10s and winning their first pole (Circuit of the Americas) in 2021 before their breakout season in 2022.
+In 2020, Burnett made the leap with Reddick to the NASCAR Cup Series where he has steadily built the team into a unit that consistently runs up front.
+The group scored nine top-10s in their first Cup season together then racked up 16 top-10s, won their first pole at Circuit of the Americas, and qualified for the NASCAR Cup Series Playoffs in 2021.